OPS-E2E-PPE/VBA-Docs/api/Access.DoCmd.AddMenu.md

 ## Remarks

-You can use the AddMenu action to create:
+Use the AddMenu action to create a:

-- A custom menu bar for a form or report.
+- **Custom menu bar** for a form or report.
 The custom menu bar replaces the built-in menu bar for the form or report.

-- A custom shortcut menu for a form, form control, or report.
+- **Custom shortcut menu** for a form, form control, or report.
 The custom shortcut menu replaces the built-in shortcut menu for the form, form control, or report.

-- A global menu bar.
+- **Global menu bar**.
 The global menu bar replaces the built-in menu bar for all Microsoft Access windows, except where you've added a custom menu bar for a form or report.

-- A global shortcut menu.
+- **Global shortcut menu**.
 The global shortcut menu replaces the built-in shortcut menu for fields in table and query datasheets, forms in Form view, Datasheet view, and Print Preview, and reports in Print Preview, except where you've added a custom shortcut menu for a form, form control, or report.

 You must include the _MenuName_ and _MenuMacroName_ arguments in the **AddMenu** method for custom menu bars and global menu bars.
 The _MenuName_ argument is not required and will be ignored for custom shortcut menus and global shortcut menus.